ChristianSelinger/christianselinger.github.io/_pages/about.md

 ---

-A mathematician by [trade](http://tsp.imath.kiev.ua/files/242/tsp1710_12.pdf), I have been working in **infectious disease modeling** for the past 10 years.
+A mathematician by [trade](http://tsp.imath.kiev.ua/files/242/tsp1710_12.pdf), I have been working in **disease modeling** for the past 12 years.

 Infectious disease dynamics are **multi-scale** by definition.
 The combination of **pathogen** or **immune dynamics** within a host and changing patterns of **interactions between hosts** during transmission result in rich population-level phenomena.
-Ranging from stochastic emergence and extinction, to structured and well-mixed epidemic processes, I am interested in applying **mathematical** and **statistical concepts** to answer questions from the angle of **public health**:
+Ranging from stochastic emergence and extinction, to structured and well-mixed epidemic processes, I am interested in applying **mathematical** and **statistical concepts** to answer questions from the angle of **population health**:

 * What is the role of host response to infection towards [disease outcome](https://doi.org/10.1186/1471-2164-15-1161)?